Information for Seniors

 Students who have questions about their credit standing, degree conferral, or other graduation processes should make an appointment to speak with Natalie Friedman, Dean of Studies and Adviser to the Senior Class.

-The date and location for Commencement May 2016 has not yet been set.
-The date and location for Commencement May 2016 has not yet been set.
 Please check the Commencement website for updates throughout the academic year.
 The Commencement date, location and speaker are not typically announced until early March.
 The number of tickets available to students is dependent upon the location, and thus is subject to change every year.
 Announcements about tickets will be made via email in the spring.

 Policies Regarding Majors